hrishikesh988/CoffeeMaker/README.md

 # Project3
-An IoTish app wich connect to the coffee machine at home through web server to make coffee
+An IoTish app wich connects to the coffee machine at home through web server to make coffee